YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 Restless senses, O Arjuna, forcibly carry away the mind of even a wise person striving for perfection.
 (2.60)

-One should fix oneâ€™s mind on God with loving contemplation after bringing the senses under control.
-Oneâ€™s intellect becomes steady when oneâ€™s senses are under complete control.
+One should fix one's mind on God with loving contemplation after bringing the senses under control.
+One's intellect becomes steady when one's senses are under complete control.
 (2.61)

 One develops attachment to sense objects by thinking about sense objects.
 Desire for sense objects comes from attachment to sense objects, and anger comes from unfulfilled desires.
 (2.62)